Pavel Yudin: Post War Career

-In 1937-1946, Yudin was director of OGIZ (the Association of State Books and Magazines), the state publishing house.
+In 1937–1946, Yudin was director of OGIZ (the Association of State Books and Magazines), the state publishing house.
 In 1939-1944 he was also Director of the Institute of Philosophy of the USSR Academy of Sciences.
-In 1940-42, Yudin and Mitin edited the three volume История философий (Istoriya filosofi - History of Philosophy), which won the 1942 Stalin Prize, reputedly the first book on philosophy to achieve that award.
+In 1940–42, Yudin and Mitin edited the three volume История философий (Istoriya filosofi - History of Philosophy), which won the 1942 Stalin Prize, reputedly the first book on philosophy to achieve that award.
 But in May 1944, the third volume was attacked in an editorial in the magazine Bolshevik for allegedly failing to recognise that the philosopher Georg Hegel was a German nationalist and racist.
 The Stalin Prize committee revised its previous decision, saying that the prize was for the first two volumes of the History of Philosophy, and Yudin and Mitin were sacked from the positions they held in the Institute of Philosophy and on the board of Under the Banner of Marxism.
 Yudin suffered another humiliation in October 1946, when he was accused of having mismanaged OGIZ, and was sacked.

-These setback in Yudin's were obviously connected to the rise of Andrei Zhdanov, who emerged around 1946 as the Soviet Communist Party's chief ideologist and Stalin's successor-in-waiting.
-That Yudin was frightened of Zhdanov is evident from the eye witness account by the Serbian communist Koca Popovic:
+These setbacks in Yudin's career obviously were connected to the rise of Andrei Zhdanov, who emerged around 1946 as the Soviet Communist Party's chief ideologist and Stalin's successor-in-waiting.
+That Yudin was frightened of Zhdanov is evident from the eyewitness account by the Serbian communist Koca Popovic:

 Diplomatic career

 When Cominform was founded, in October 1947, Yudin was appointed editor of the Cominform journal, For a Lasting Peace, for a People's Democracy!, based in Belgrade, which was then the capital of Yugoslavia.
 There he played a major role in the split between the USSR and Yugoslavia, which culminated in the Yugoslav communist party's expulsion from Cominform, and a failed attempt by Moscow to destroy the Tito regime.
 In March 1948, Yudin suppressed an article written for the journal by the Yugoslav communists Vladimir Dedijer and Radovan Zogović, which had expressed solidarity with liberation movements in Asia.
-In that instance, he was almost certainly following orders, because he was allowed almost no initiative while running this magazine, every issue of which had to be sent to Moscow for approval before it could be published. - but according to the future Soviet leader, Nikita Khrushchev, he used his position to sow trouble between Tito and Stalin, by sending Stalin a report alleging that the Yugoslavs had made insulting remarks about the military and technical advisers sent to them from the Soviet Union.
+In that instance, he was almost certainly following orders, because he was allowed almost no initiative while running this magazine, every issue of which had to be sent to Moscow for approval before it could be published.
+But according to the future Soviet leader, Nikita Khrushchev, he used his position to sow trouble between Tito and Stalin, by sending Stalin a report alleging that the Yugoslavs had made insulting remarks about the military and technical advisers sent to them from the Soviet Union.
 The report was circulated to members of the Soviet Politburo Soon afterwards, the Soviet Union withdrew its advisers.
 On 27 March 1948, the Soviet leadership sent a letter Tito setting out various complaints, including an allegation that Yudin was under surveillance in Belgrade.
 Tito later alleged: "Yudin's work in Belgrade was not restricted to the paper.
 He took an active part in preparing the final reckoning with Yugoslavia.
 He tried hard to poison relations between Yugoslavia and her neighbours, especially Bulgaria and Albania."